zzzzzhangyanqiu/code-help/docs/unit test/custom templates.md

 the method/class level, but the generated file name cannot be changed

-you can custom templates in Settings
+you can custom templates in Settings | Other Settings | CodeHelper

 Here are some of the variables you'll use when custom templates